lqb2/lqb2.github.io/coaching.md

 > "A great coach tells you what you need to hear not what you want to hear." — Sagi Kalev

+Coaching is my primary pathway to support individuals through transformative change processes.
 I offer both life coaching and professional coaching services.

-My life coaching practice almost always begins with a 3-session [intro package](https://docs.google.com/document/d/1TkkuWMfPaB0wcUFwisYbj-znRdkJl2mBFIUpMMeefSU/edit?usp=sharing){:target="_blank"}.
-Sessions can be added ad-hoc or in sets of three.
-I typically book calls 6 weeks in advance.
-You can see my sliding scale rate sheet [here](https://docs.google.com/document/d/1sxujZckhY8eIfNRIc_MlCGRGsrQ9t5slfItcBJCF92w/edit?usp=sharing){:target="_blank"}.
+My **life coaching** practice will start with a free 15-minute consultation call for us to explore if we work together as coach and coach partner.
+I typically offer to coach partners [liberatory coaching](https://www.healingjusticeliberation.org/aboutus){:target="_blank"} (training scheduled to complete in Jan 2022) or [personal systems coaching](https://docs.google.com/document/d/1TkkuWMfPaB0wcUFwisYbj-znRdkJl2mBFIUpMMeefSU/edit?usp=sharing){:target="_blank"} (which I have been offering since 2016).
+We will discuss which pathway feels best for you on our consultation call.
+You can find pricing information [here](https://docs.google.com/document/d/1sxujZckhY8eIfNRIc_MlCGRGsrQ9t5slfItcBJCF92w/edit?usp=sharing){:target="_blank"} for individual coaching.

-I offer professional coaching for organizations or single departments through employers via retainer, using my [sliding scale consulting rates](https://docs.google.com/document/d/1X0WiPZ8srwWC6SZrD9qVsmDTNQ4gW6YWbDw4tammFU8/edit){:target="_blank"}.
+I offer **professional coaching** for organizations or groups within organizations through employers via retainer using my [sliding scale consulting rates](https://docs.google.com/document/d/1X0WiPZ8srwWC6SZrD9qVsmDTNQ4gW6YWbDw4tammFU8/edit){:target="_blank"}.
 If you are an individual and need professional coaching or you are an employer looking for something other than a retainer, please [reach out]({{ site.baseurl}}/contact) and let's see what's possible.

+In either case, sessions can be added ad-hoc or in sets of three.
+I typically book calls at least 6 weeks in advance.

 <center><hr></center>